What Kind of Cuts Can a Table Saw Make – 8 Basic Uses

 Rabbet cuts are commonly used in cabinetmaking and woodworking projects to join two pieces of wood together.
 Because of the rabbet cut, a joint between two boards will be sturdier.

 If you want to learn more about rabbet cuts and the differences between them, I recommend reading my article, Rabbet Vs Dado Vs Groove (What’s What & How To Make Them).
-These three techniques will provide you with better insights as you build your projects.
+These three table saw techniques will provide you with better insights as you build your projects.

 Aside from rebates and grooves, your table saw can make a wide range of joint cuts.
 When cutting joints, however, use extreme caution.
 You must understand that the finer work will bring you closer to the saw blade.
 This increases the likelihood of an accident occurring.